 EN 15713 standards are, to summarise, a list of standards and recommendations for the management and control of confidential material destruction.
 They cover the whole process, from collection to destruction, as well as onward recycling and vetting of personnel and site security.
-These recommendations are set out with the aims of ensuring companies destroy confidential material responsibly, and cover a broad scope of security measures.
-These security measures, as outlined in the BS EN 15713 Code of Practice, are summarised below.
+These recommendations aim to aid companies to destroy confidential material responsibly and cover a broad scope of security measures.
+We summarise these security measures, as outlined in the BS EN 15713 Code of Practice, in the table below.
 This information is correct at the time of publication.

-The company should have an office or operational centre where business documents, records, files etc. are kept, and this space should be separate from other business or activities on the same site.
+The company should have an office or operational centre for keeping business documents, records, files etc., and this space should be separate from other business or activities on the same site.

 The company premises should have installed an approved intruder alarm system covering the processing, storage and office areas.
 There should also be closed-circuit CCTV recording the unloading, storage and processing areas.
-All CCTV must be retained for a minimum of 31 days unless otherwise agreed with the company’s client.
+The company must keep all CCTV for a minimum of 31 days unless an alternative agreement is in place with the company’s client.
 Additionally, authorised visitors can visit operational areas as long as they are supervised by appropriately screened personnel.
 Unauthorised visitors should not have any access to operational areas.

 Contracts and Audit Trail

 Between all clients and the company, there should be a written contract covering all transactions.